-FM 306 and FM 2673 travel around Canyon Lake of the lake’s eastern side.
+FM 306 and FM 2673 travel around Canyon Lake on the eastern side.
 This quick ride is perfect for riders seeking a break from the San Antonio or Austin traffic.
-There are several places to eat and shop at in Gruene, which you’ll find just a few miles south of this route on FM 306.
-Gruene, New Braunfels, and San Marcos all offer river floating spots which are perfect for on hot days after you’ve been riding for a while.
+There are several places to eat and shop in Gruene, which you’ll find just a few miles south of this route on FM 306.
+Gruene, New Braunfels, and San Marcos all offer river floating spots.
+These spots are great to stop at on hot days after you’ve been riding for a while.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).

 |Top Lighting Crash Condition|